isomerpages/nlb-biblioasia/_holding-area/Singapore’s Pioneer Cartoonists.md

 [^13]:  Lim, “[Comic Books As Windows into a Singapore of the 1980s and 1990s](https://biblioasia.nlb.gov.sg/vol-7/issue-4/mar-2012/singapore-comic-books/).”

 [^14]:  Lim, “The History of Comics and Cartoons in Singapore and Malaysia Part 2”; Mazelan Anuar, “[Kaboom!
-Early Malay Comic Books Make an Impact](https://biblioasia.nlb.gov.sg/vol-19/issue-4/jan-mar-2024/early-malay-comics/),” _BiblioAsia_ 19, no. 4 (January-–March 2024): 40-–45.
+Early Malay Comic Books Make an Impact](https://biblioasia.nlb.gov.sg/vol-19/issue-4/jan-mar-2024/early-malay-comics/),” _BiblioAsia_ 19, no. 4 (January–March 2024): 40–45.

 [^15]: Lim Cheng Tju, “Stories by Female Comic Artists in Southeast Asia,” Academia, 2015, https://www.academia.edu/15829886/Stories\_by\_Female\_Comic\_Artists\_in\_Southeast\_Asia.